Andrew Digby

-Andrew Digby is an astronomer and ecologist whose work focusses on researching and conserving New Zealand's endangered endemic birds.
+Andrew Digby is an astronomer and ecologist whose work focuses on researching and conserving New Zealand's endangered endemic birds.

 Career

 Digby has a Natural Sciences B.A.
 (Hons.) from Cambridge and a PhD in astronomy from the University of Edinburgh with a thesis assessing the formation of the galaxy through low-mass stars.
 He has jointly published numerous papers relating to the detection of dark matter, the luminosity of stars, and exoplanet imaging and spectroscopy.
 In 2003 he was appointed as the NASA Michelson Postdoctoral Fellow at the Department of Astrophysics, American Museum of Natural History, New York where his research contributed to the design and construction of a coronagraph to directly image planets around other stars.

 Digby moved to New Zealand in 2006.
-He spent several years with the New Zealand meteorological service as a research scientist in the Forecasting Research group, then he began a PhD in Conservation Biology at Victoria University of Wellington in 2009.
+After spending several years with the New Zealand meteorological service as a research scientist in the Forecasting Research group, he began a PhD in Conservation Biology at Victoria University of Wellington in 2009.
 His thesis is titled Whistling in the Dark: An Acoustic Study of Little Spotted Kiwi.
 He combines all his skills in his present work using acoustic monitoring to track the behaviour of birds in the wild.